tinyMLx/tinyMLx.github.io/_pages/workingGroups/4STEM.md

   overlay_color: "#00A"
   overlay_filter: "0.5"
   overlay_image: /assets/images/banner.jpg
-excerpt: "tinyML can be a great way to explore STEM concepts.
+excerpt: "TinyML can be a great way to explore STEM concepts.
 Take a look at our existing course modules and teacher training materials and help join the community effort to develop and improve upon those materials.
 Together we can build new exciting projects to foster STEM education."

 programs:
   - title: 'Past Programs'

 ---

-We are working to collect materials from all courses that teach tinyML to create an easy to access repository of course modules, readings, slides, assignments, etc. To view our current materials and learn more about teaching your own tinyML course check out our [Teach tinyML](/teach/) page!
+We are working to collect materials from all courses that teach TinyML to create an easy to access repository of course modules, readings, slides, assignments, etc. To view our current materials and learn more about teaching your own TinyML course check out our [Teach TinyML](/teach/) page!

 {% include feature_row id="programs" type="center" %}

-+ Backyard Brains using tinyML as part of their 2021 AI Fellowship for **High School Students and Teachers**!
++ Backyard Brains using TinyML as part of their 2021 AI Fellowship for **High School Students and Teachers**!
 You can [find our more about the program here](https://blog.backyardbrains.com/2021/03/backyard-brains-2021-ai-fellowship/)!

 + CReating Effective STem Learning EXperiences (CRESTLEX 3.0) held their summer 2021 program on TinyML for **High School Students and Teachers**!
 You can view the [course flyer](/CRESTLEX3_Flyer/) and the [course website](/CRESTLEX/)!